merttoptas/advent-of-code-kotlin/README.md

 Welcome to the Advent of Code[^aoc] Kotlin project created by [merttoptas][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, merttoptas is about to provide solutions for the puzzles using [Kotlin][kotlin] language.
+In this repository, mertceyhan is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:
+If you stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

 - [Kotlin docs][docs]
 - [Kotlin Slack][slack]